At the end of Year 6, children will sit tests in:

 Paper 1 will consist of fixed response questions, where children have to give the correct answer to calculations, including long multiplication and division.
 Papers 2 and 3 will involve a number of question types, including:

-The previous national curriculum levels have been scrapped, and instead children will be given scaled scores.
+Children will be given scaled scores which represent their marks in the test.
 You will be given your child’s raw score (the actual number of marks they get), alongside their scaled score and whether they have reached the national average.
 The score needed to reach the national average has yet to be announced.
+Further details of this will be included within our end of year 6 reports alongside your child's results.